Resources

 The answer is only one: practice!
 Possibly in a safe environment where you’re not risking too much.

-We developed two kits to help you practice with a friendly audience (ideally, we had a local in-person meet-up in mind) to explore the Big Picture and Process Modelling formats.
+We developed two free-to-use kits to help you practice with a friendly audience (ideally, we had a local in-person meet-up in mind) to explore the Big Picture and Process Modelling formats.

 They provide the basic information to set up and facilitate a time-boxed (about 90 minutes) collaborative modelling experience.